Holo-Host/hpos-config/README.md

 ## Building & Generating a `holo-config.json`

-We'll generate a `Config` object in JSON form, to be saved into `holo-config.json`:
+We will generate a `Config` object in JSON form, to be saved into `holo-config.json`:

 ```
 $ nix-build -A holo-config-generate-cli